the-turing-way/governance/constititution-level-resources/README.md

 We will use the [GitHub Project Board 10](https://github.com/orgs/the-turing-way/projects/10) to centralise, coordinate and manage all constitution-level matters.

 The Project Delivery Team will be supporting the formalisation and operationalisation of the Steering Committee between April to June 2025.
-For any information, please contact them by emailing [turingway@turing.ac.uk].
+For any information, please contact them by emailing [theturingway@gmail.com].

 ## Steering Committee Members